Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ```

 Now you would need to deploy Kubeflow and Argo to the cluster.
-- Kubeflow is a Machine Learning tookit for Kubernetes.
+- Kubeflow is a Machine Learning toolkit for Kubernetes.
 We will use it for model training.
 - Argo is a collection of tools, which will let us write workflow pipelines to execute jobs on the Kubernetes cluster.

 ```sh